nuwa-protocol/NIPs/NIPs/nip-5.md

     name:         String,              // Display name of the Fiat Proxy service
     url:          String,              // HTTPS base url for payment processing for this token
     fee_bps:      u16,                 // basis-points on exchanged amount for this token
-    payin_codes:  vector<u16>,         // see § 3.4, payment methods supported for this service
+    payin_codes:  vector<u16>,         // see § "payin_codes enumeration", payment methods supported for this service
     stake:        u64,                 // locked amount of the native gas/utility token of *this chain* (e.g., RGas if on Rooch)
     active:       bool                 // Whether this specific service offering is active }